 - There is literally no way to appropriate this.
 Just enjoy the damn food and credit it to its proper culture.
 Take it one step further and go to actual Mexican-owned Mexican restaurants instead of Taco Bell.

 In a nutshell, things you as an outsider may find insignificant are things that we actually find to be really important aspects of our identity.
-All we ask is that you respect that, put in the effort to research what you may be doing or wearing or saying, and if you have any questions: there are literally millions of us to ask.
+All we ask is that you respect that, and put in the effort to research what you may be doing or wearing or saying; and if you have any questions, there are literally millions of us to ask.
 Literally millions.

 Now take your new knowledge and go forth, dear friends.
 Don’t be dumb.
 I believe in you.